 The Secret to Finding Balance in Unbalanced Times

 Looking out at the world, the one thing that is apparent is that there is conflict everywhere.
-We are surrounded by it — in the news, in entertainment, in sports, in world affairs and in politics.
+We are surrounded by it — in the news, in entertainment, in sports, in world affairs, and in politics.
 Not a day goes by without our being immersed in a climate of incessant conflict somewhere in the world, in some segment of society.

 The Root Causes of Conflict

 A classic example is road rage.
-Let’s imagine that you are driving on the highway, anxiously trying to get to work on time, when someone suddenly cuts in front of you in your lane without warning — many of us would be triggered by such a course of events, and some of us would even be driven to anger and hostility, often expressed with yelling and gesticulating at the offending other.
+Let’s imagine that you are driving on the highway, anxiously trying to get to work on time, when someone suddenly cuts in front of you in your lane without warning.
+Many of us would be triggered by such a course of events, and some of us would even be driven to anger and hostility, often expressed with yelling and gesticulating at the offending other.
 However, not everyone is provoked to the same degree by similar circumstances.
 While some of us are reduced to yelling and shaking our fists in blind rage, others are able to sidestep the situation and move on along the highway without so much as a cursory second glance at the offending party.
 Why is that, one has to wonder?
-The answer lies in how seriously one takes oneself and the situation that one is confronted with.
-It lies, fundamentally, in one’s state of consciousness or awareness at the moment when the event happens.
-More specifically, it depends on one’s level of physical and mental stress — is one generally so stressed out that an incident like this is enough to send one over the edge, driven to mindless road rage?
-Or is one, generally, in a relaxed enough frame of mind so that a disruptive event like this is perceived as no more than a minor, avoidable distraction?

-In addition to an emphasis on violence and conflict in the media, heightened levels of stress are also propagated, as I have suggested in my my blog posts Music of the Spheres and Sound and Water, by the very system of standardized sound frequency tuning on which modern mass media operates.
-This is the tuning standard of A=440Hz which has been universally adopted thanks to the efforts of the Rockefeller Foundation and, before them, to those of the infamous Nazi propagandist, Dr. Josef Goebbels.
-This sound/music tuning system has been scientifically demonstrated to maximize stress levels in human subjects, as determined by wartime research into acoustics conducted by the Rockefeller Foundation.
-By contrast, alternative tuning systems, such as A=444Hz (cf. my blog post on The Key of David) and A=432Hz have been proven to induce a more relaxed state of body and mind in audiences.
+In addition to an emphasis on violence and conflict in the media, the system of standardized sound-frequency tuning on which modern mass media operates also heightens stress.
+This is the tuning standard of A=440 Hz, which has been universally adopted thanks to the efforts of the Rockefeller Foundation and, before them, to those of the infamous Nazi propagandist, Dr. Josef Goebbels.
+This sound/music tuning system has been scientifically demonstrated to increase stress levels in human subjects, as shown by wartime acoustics research conducted by the Rockefeller Foundation.
+By contrast, alternative tuning systems, such as A=444 Hz and A=432 Hz, have been proven to induce a more relaxed state of body and mind in audiences.

 Otherworldly Distractions: Images and Imagination